splunk/public-o11y-docs/gdi/get-data-in/application/ruby/distro/get-started.rst

-.. _get-started-ruby:
+.. _get-started-ruby-distro:

 **************************************************************
 Instrument Ruby applications for Splunk Observability Cloud
 **************************************************************

 .. caution:: The Splunk Distribution for OpenTelemetry Ruby is deprecated in favor of the upstream OpenTelemetry instrumentation for Ruby.
-To use the upstream instrumentation, see :ref:`get-started-upstream-ruby`.
+To migrate from the Splunk agent to the OpenTelemetry instrumentation, see :ref:`migrate-from-splunk-ruby`.

 .. meta::
    :description: Instrument Ruby applications automatically to export spans and metrics to Splunk Observability Cloud.